Joint Call 2019 on Energy Storage Solutions (“MICall19”)

 Nordic Energy Research may support research within public and private entities such as:

-Nordic Energy Research may offer support to all Nordic and Baltic project partners if there are minimum two Nordic and/or Baltic partners involved in a project.
+Nordic Energy Research may offer support to Nordic and Baltic project partners if there are a minimum of two Nordic and/or Baltic partners from two different Nordic and/or Baltic countries involved in a project.
 As national funding agencies of Denmark, Finland and Sweden are already involved in the call on a national basis, Nordic Energy Research will prioritise to fund project partners from Iceland, Norway, Estonia, Latvia and Lithuania in order to expand Nordic involvement and transnational collaboration in the Nordic and Baltic region.
 However, remaining funds may also be issued to project partners from Denmark, Finland and Sweden.

 Each project involving minimum two Nordic and/or Baltic partners may apply for up till €200 000 in support from Nordic Energy Research.
 Eligible costs that may be covered for a project partner may be personnel costs, travel costs, consultancy, material costs, laboratory costs, equipment costs, patent and/or indirect costs (only academia).